egehanyorulmaz/code-design-patterns/singleton/README.md

 The Singleton design pattern is a creational design pattern that restricts the instantiation of a class to a single instance and provides a global point of access to that instance.
 Below, you'll find an explanation of how this pattern works, its advantages and disadvantages, and its relevance in various scenarios.

-## Introduction

-The Singleton pattern involves a single instance class which provides a global point of access to that instance.
-The class is responsible for creating and managing the instance of itself and ensures that there is only one instance of the class that is created throughout the application.

 ## How It Works

 The Singleton pattern involves a single class responsible for the object creation process.
 This class includes methods and variables that ensure there's only one instance of itself throughout the application.